 After 4 to 6 weeks on the puppy food, assess your puppy’s health as follows:

-- Is he playful and energetic?
+- Is your puppy playful and energetic?

-- Is his coat shiny and thick?
+- Is your puppy’s coat shiny and thick?

-- Are his faeces formed and brown?
+- Are your puppy’s faeces formed and brown?

 If you are unsure, your vet can evaluate your puppy using a “body conditioning score”.
 While very young puppies are expected to have some “puppy fat”, by 8 to 10 weeks puppies should be scoring a two out of five, which is relatively thin, with the tops of the back bones visible and no fat around the ribs.
 By five months, your puppy should be looking lean and have a waist and an abdominal tuck.

 Breed size is an important factor to consider when choosing the right food for your puppy.
 Large breeds have different nutritional requirements from small breeds.

 Small breed dogs have higher energy levels than bigger dogs and tend to have faster rates of metabolism, so they require more energy from their food than large dogs do.
 Small breed puppy food needs to have a higher concentration of calories and quality nutrients, and should contain a good source of protein, healthy fats such as omega-3 and omega-6, and some grains.
 Food pieces should also be smaller and easier to chew than those for larger breeds.